the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 Essentially a loop statement does always the same thing: perform a certain action a specific number of times.
 The for statement takes three expressions in parantatheses: initial expression, condition expression, and increment expression.
 Most often you will encounter the initial expression as a variable which is defined with 0.
 If the condition expression evaluates to true (e.g. `0 < 3`), the loop's body in curly braces gets executed.
 If the condition evaluates to false though, the for loop terminates (read: it jumps out of the curly braces and continues with the next line of code below the for statement).
 After each execution of a loop's body, the update condition executes (e.g. increment by one) and we continue with the condition expression.

 ![](images/for-statement.png)

+In other words, we define a start value (initial expression) and at the end of every loop we update the start value (increment expression).
+In between, before a loop runs, we check the condition expression in the middle.
+If it is true, the code within the loop executes (like in an if-else statement).
+It if is false, we jump out of the loop.

 Normally loops are used whenever you have a number for the condition at your hand: number primitive or `array.length`.
 The latter is the most common scenario, where you want to iterate over an array to perform some action.
 For example, in an array of persons, we could generate the initials of the first and last name for every individual: